TYPO3incubator/surfcamp-team-colaboracion/packages/collaboration/README.md

 ## Installation

-Install this extension via `composer req typo3-incubator/collaboration`.
+* Install this extension via `composer req typo3-incubator/collaboration`.
+* Add the site set `typo3-incubator/collaboration`to your sitepackage or site config.